javascript-tutorial/en.javascript.info/9-regular-expressions/13-regexp-alternation/02-find-matching-bbtags/solution.md

 Opening tag is `pattern:\[(b|url|quote)\]`.

-Then to find everything till the closing tag -- let's use the pattern `pattern:.*?` with flag `s` to match any character including the newline and then add a backreference to the closing tag.
+Then to find everything till the closing tag -- let's use the pattern `pattern:.*?` with flag `pattern:s` to match any character including the newline and then add a backreference to the closing tag.

 The full pattern: `pattern:\[(b|url|quote)\].*?\[/\1\]`.